TuraOS/TuraOS/README.md

 **What is actually TuraOS?**

 TuraOS is a free open terminal for hackers.
-It isn't illegall but i do not recommend you using SQLMAP.
+It isn't illegal but i do not recommend you using SQLMAP.
 TuraOS is free for everyone and a paid version might come out ASAP.
 There are two versions: TuraOS 1.0.0 and the latest is TuraOS 1.5.0

 **List of the commands**